mrCrabowski/vulkan-map/README.md

 # vulkan-map
-Rust application for rendering raster map tiles with Vulkan
+Rust application for rendering OSM tiles with Vulkan